The Real Poop

 Hanging out by the pool all day.
-Working 8 weeks a year for $10 million.
+Working eight weeks a year for $10 million.
 Rolling around town in a brand new Beemer with your entourage hanging out the back.
 "Doing lunch."
-"Doing Taylor."
-Homes with underground basketball courts/ballrooms.
+Homes with underground basketball courts/ballrooms/evil lairs.
 Really nice abs.
 A vague sense of higher purpose as an "artist."
 This is what the E!
 Network tells you an actor's life is like.

 You say you want to be an actor.
 Well sure; who doesn't?
 The way television makes it look, it seems like people are making it all over town.

 But c'mon; even the most deeply insecure fame-seekers from the backwoods-iest parts of Kansas know that "making it" in Hollywood is an extreme long shot―and yet every year thousands of people are willing to drop everything and get on a bus for New York or L.A. in the hopes of winning a highly elusive lottery ticket known as superstardom.

 Even though the chances of you getting up to that Movie Star-, TV Star-, Broadway Star-, or even YouTube Star-level are slim-to-none-to-probably-not-gonna-happen, there are a couple different reasons that you may want to pursue this particular career path.

 First, you don't mind the struggle.
 This is important, because you can be the most talented, best looking, and friendliest actor in Hollywood, but if you aren't right for the part, you aren't right for the part.
 And even when you are right for the part, there are at least a dozen other people who are also right for the part.

 This will definitely affect your income level, as even the low average rate of $20 an hour is still only based on actors who are actually working.
 Even the most successful actors will have loooooong dry spells of no work (source).